 Wisdom has been prized throughout cultural history, but the definition of wisdom varies among cultures.
 Researchers at College of William & Mary and University of Virginia set out to define wisdom in consumer culture.
 They interviewed a set of Americans living in different areas of the nation and ranging in age from teens to 90s.
 Each of the interviewees had been described by others as a wise consumer.
 The interviewees were probed about what characterized their purchase decisions.

-• To master negative emotions and facilitate positive ones, seeks specific situations which promote wise consumption
+- To master negative emotions and facilitate positive ones, seeks out situations which promote wise consumption

 A New York Times article based on an abundance of research points toward ways sales people and marketers can help consumers develop and use wisdom: